-Both PORTicipate and the Council Advisory Group have been suspended following the change of direction for the Authority, however, the Authority will continue to provide the local community with updates and encourage interested parties to visit the Port of Hastings Development Authority's office in Hastings.
+The two community engagement networks, PORTicipate and the Council Advisory Group, were suspended at the end of the 2014/15 financial year following the change of direction for the Authority.
+The Authority continues to provide the local community with updates and encourage interested parties to visit the Port of Hastings Development Authority's office in Hastings.